Buy Parasite Cleanse here!!

 Parasitic diseases are illnesses caused by infestation (infection) with parasites such as protozoa (one-celled animals), worms, or insects.
 These diseases are widespread in Africa, southern Asia, and Central and South America, especially among children.
 They include malaria and schistosomiasis, the world's most common serious infectious diseases.

 Most people would love to dismiss any suggestion that they have Parasites within them, even doctors.
 But the reality is that most of the world's 6 billion people are infected with Parasites.

 This page is becoming the most visited on the site so we will be working hard to improve it, please bookmark and keep returning.
 Bookmark This Page Now

-You may feel that parasites are not a problem in the UK, however our therapists on a daily basis kill parasites that have infected their clients - with visible evidence in the stool.
+You may feel that parasites are not a problem in the UK so why look into treatment for parasites, however our therapists on a daily basis kill parasites that have infected their clients - with visible evidence in the stool.
+After Bio-resonance therapy for parasites symtoms may subside after a few days, some people have seen the evidence in the toilet bowl which proves to us that it really works.
 If you travel or live with people who travel, eat red meat or pork and chicken or have pets then it is probable that you have some parasites.

 There are many types of parasitic worms (helminths) that use the human body as their host.
 These include roundworms, pinworms, hookworms and flatworms.

 A 1995 estimate by the WHO of the number of people infected world-wide gave the following degree of infestation for specific parasitic species: